geometalab/G4SE-Compass/compass-frontend/README.md

-# g4se
+# G4SE frontend

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.

 ## Build & development

-Run `grunt` for building and `grunt serve` for preview.
+Run `grunt` for building (-f might be needed to force build on warnings) and `grunt serve` for preview.

-## Testing

-Running `grunt test` will run the unit tests with karma.
+API_BASE_URL must be set in the settings.js file in development and deployment.